ClickHouse/spark-clickhouse-connector/README.md

 ## Test

-The project leverage [Testcontainers](https://www.testcontainers.org/) and [Docker Compose](https://docs.docker.com/compose/) to do integration tests, you should install [Docker Desktop](https://docs.docker.com/desktop/) and [Docker Compose](https://docs.docker.com/compose/) before running test, and check more details on [Testcontainers Document](https://www.testcontainers.org/) if you'd like to run test with remote Docker daemon.
+The project leverage [Testcontainers](https://www.testcontainers.org/) and [Docker Compose](https://docs.docker.com/compose/) to do integration tests, you should install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) before running test, and check more details on [Testcontainers document](https://www.testcontainers.org/) if you'd like to run test with remote Docker daemon.

 `./gradlew clean test`